Editorial

 Cinema was never built by one.
 It was built by many.

-Useful for its moment.
+The auteur theory emerged in mid-twentieth-century criticism, designed to elevate film to the level of literature and painting.
+It argued that directors, like novelists, were true artists.
+Useful for its moment, perhaps.
 But it also gave the industry a seductive fiction: that the chaos of filmmaking could be reduced to a single signature.

 The damage has been vast.
-Entire categories of creativity- cinematography, editing, sound design, costume, production design have been treated as “supporting” labour rather than artistic leadership.
+Entire categories of creativity—cinematography, editing, sound design, costume, production design—have been treated as supporting labour rather than artistic leadership.
 Screenwriters, often the first spark of a story, are treated as disposable.

 This isn’t just unfair; it’s corrosive.
 It teaches emerging filmmakers that worth is measured only in singular authorship, not in collective craft.
 It forces talented artists into silence, or worse, into chasing auteur-like branding just to be taken seriously.
+The result?
+A generation of exhausted creators, disillusioned by the gap between the myth they’re sold and the reality they live.

 Audiences lose too.
 By simplifying cinema into a single vision, we flatten its meaning.
 We erase the messy, complex web of collaboration that gives films their texture.
+What happens when audiences are told only one name matters?
+They start believing films come from nowhere—that everything else is replaceable.

+This feeds into the churn of content, the disposable view of art, and the cultural amnesia that has plagued cinema in the streaming era.
 We forget that every great film is a chorus.
 Remove one voice, and the harmony collapses.

-Unlike the popular belief that film exists in isolation, the industry is an ecosystem stitched from many others; it draws on technology, fashion, music, literature, architecture, design, and even politics.
+Cinema is the most collaborative art form ever conceived.
+Unlike the popular belief that film exists in isolation, the industry is an ecosystem stitched from many others.
+It draws on technology, fashion, music, literature, architecture, design, and even politics.
 Every film is less a sealed work of art than a convergence of entire industries feeding into a single cultural event.
-It requires dozens, sometimes hundreds, of disciplines working in synchronicity.
-Each decision, from lens choice to lighting to costume thread count alters the story.
-Editing can reinvent a performance; sound can shape an emotion; production design can carry subtext.

 The director is important, yes.
 But they are not the sole artist; they are the conductor of an orchestra.
 We don’t call a symphony the work of one violinist.
 Why do we do this with film?

 To move forward, cinema must dismantle the myth of the lone genius.
 Not out of bitterness, but out of necessity.
-Technology has already made collaboration more visible.
-Virtual production, AI-driven tools, remote workflows — these are inherently collective mediums.
+Technology has already made collaboration more visible: virtual production, AI-driven tools, remote workflows—these are inherently collective mediums.
 No single person can master them all; they require shared expertise, shared authorship.

 Audiences are ready for it too.
 Today’s viewers are more literate in process than ever before.
 They crave the behind-the-scenes, the making-of, the ensemble story.
 They know instinctively that the myth doesn’t match the reality.
 They want the curtain pulled back.